Jefferywan/CMPINF0010-Lab/README.md

 Why I choose this license:

-Why I choose this Code-Of-Conduct:
+Why I choose this Code-Of-Conduct:<br>
     __Becuase this Code-Of-Conduct is widely used by many people, I found they probably covered nearly every aspect of what the contributor should do and shouldn't do.
 I think it is a great idea to just use their CoC to make sure thing go in a right way__
     --by Haoshen